lauren-alexandra/lauren-alexandra.github.io/_projects/zoonosis-risk.md

 **How do natural sources of highly pathogenic avian influenza (HPAI) at the wildlife–agriculture interface influence spillover risk in California's Central Valley?**

+During late 2021, the HPAI outbreak commenced in North America and circulated among 165 wild bird species with a broader host range than the 2014-2015 outbreak.
+Waterfowl have consistently tested positive for the influenza in addition to [new hosts](https://www.usgs.gov/media/files/nwhc-wildlife-health-bulletin-avian-influenza-update): previously unaffected wild birds, wild and domestic mammals, and humans.
+The HPAI H5N1 virus has demonstrated some mammalian mutations and been found in over 1,600 poultry operations in every U.S. state and Puerto Rico, almost 1,000 dairy farms in 17 states, and 70 humans.
+In the state of California, occupational exposure to dairy cows and poultry with suspected HPAI increases the individual risk of infection.
+The first [human case of HPAI](http://dx.doi.org/10.15585/mmwr.mm7408a1) in the state was identified in September 2024 by monitoring workers on farms with infected cows.
+From September 30–December 24, 2024, 38 persons tested positive for HPAI A(H5N1); of those individuals, 37 worked on a dairy farm and one was a child with an unknown exposure, marking the first pediatric case in the U.S.

+On December 18, 2024, California Governor Gavin Newsom declared a [State of Emergency](https://www.gov.ca.gov/wp-content/uploads/2024/12/CORRECT-ATTESTED.pdf) for H5N1.
+The state has recruited local, state, and federal technical and operational expertise to facilitate a robust response to the virus including the U.S. Food and Drug Administration, U.S. Department of Agriculture, Centers for Disease Control, and California Department of Public Health.
 With each animal that is infected by avian influenza, there is another chance for the virus to evolve into a pathogen fit for human-to-human transmission.
-Creating early warning systems built on a One Health framework–integrating human, animal, and environmental health–are a wise investment to support state biosecurity.
+Creating early warning systems built on a [One Health](https://ohi.vetmed.ucdavis.edu/about/one-health) framework–integrating human, animal, and environmental health–are a wise investment to support state biosecurity.

 Since 2006, the USDA National [Wildlife Disease Program](https://www.cdfa.ca.gov/AHFSS/animal_health/Wildlife_Services.html#:~:text=The%20Wildlife%20Services%20Program%20is%20a%20partnership,breaks%20or%20the%20compromise%20of%20other%20infrastructure**) (NWDP) in partnership with the California Department of Food and Agriculture has established a surveillance framework sampling wild birds for HPAI and other pathogens that may impact domestic poultry, wild bird species, and humans.
 NWDP wildlife disease biologists serve as sentinels in the program’s Surveillance and Emergency Response System (SERS) and have collected over 500,000 samples to date.
-Existing disease surveillance frameworks like SERS can be bolstered to account for environmental factors and host behavior, informing conservation strategies for timely interventions that safeguard human and animal health.
+Existing disease surveillance frameworks like SERS can be bolstered to account for environmental conditions, host behavior, and community dynamics, informing conservation strategies for timely interventions that safeguard human and animal health.

+Central Valley

+[California's Central Valley](https://ca.water.usgs.gov/projects/central-valley/about-central-valley.html) is bifurcated into two valleys: Sacramento Valley and San Joaquin Valley.
+Every year approximately 1 billion wild birds migrate through them on the [Pacific Flyway](https://www.sacramentoaudubon.org/pacific-flyway-conservation).
+The flyway encompasses a system of wetlands ranging from Alaska and western Canada to the western U.S. and Mexico to Central America and South America.
+Wetlands, ecosystems that are transitional between the terrestrial and the aquatic, within the Central Valley provide wintering habitat for nearly 60 percent of migratory waterfowl (Garone, 2020).

+HPAI Hosts

+Wild birds in the Orders Anseriformes (ducks and geese) and Charadriiformes (shorebirds) are the primary hosts of avian influenza viruses, however they can also disseminate the virus to intermediate hosts.
+For a species to be considered a bridge host, it must: overlap in time and space with maintenance hosts, either replicate a given pathogen within the body or transport the pathogen on its body surface, and lack the capacity to persist a virus without first being infected by a maintenance host (Owen et al., 2021).
+Thus, assessing species use of habitat, contact rate, and behavior across spatial and temporal scales is necessary for a bridge host designation.
+A potential bridge host may [spread the virus to poultry and cows](https://www.nature.com/articles/srep36237) by entering farms through building breaches and vents, periods of open doors, or open-air environments, contaminating the feed and water.

+Project Objective

-This project will explore the county in Central Valley with the highest HPAI detection in wild birds which is [Yolo County](https://www.yolocounty.gov).
-Two sources of pathogen transmission will be studied: maintenance hosts (natural reservoirs of the virus) and bridge hosts (birds linking maintenance hosts to target populations).
-The data will encompass features ranging from seasonal waterfowl migration drivers (land surface temperature and vegetation) to a key agent affecting virus infectivity (surface water temperature).
+The project will explore the county in Central Valley with the highest HPAI detection in wild birds which is Yolo County, nested within the smaller Sacramento Valley.
+Two sources of pathogen transmission will be studied in synanthropic wild birds: maintenance hosts (natural reservoirs of the virus) and bridge hosts (birds linking maintenance hosts to target populations).
+The data will encompass features ranging from vegetation to a key agent affecting virus infectivity (surface water temperature).
 The temporal scope will be isolated to the wintering period for maintenance hosts (mid-October through January).
 Given characteristics associated with host presence and high infectivity in addition to host daily range, a risk score will be calculated for raster cells based on either similarity or proximity to hosts, resulting in a composite risk raster for the county indicating seasonal spillover risk from a prominent [waterfowl habitat](https://wildlife.ca.gov/Lands/Places-to-Visit/Yolo-Bypass-WA).

 #### Data Description